 Choosing the Best Fish for Baked Fish and Chips

-For a richer, more flavorful twist, try using salmon.
-If sustainability is a priority, look for fish with the MSC certification to make an eco-friendly choice.
+For a richer, more distinctive taste, salmon makes a great option.
+And if sustainability matters to you, look for fish with the MSC certification to ensure an eco-friendly choice.

 The Best Potatoes for Crispy Baked Chips

-The right potatoes make all the difference when it comes to crispy baked chips.
-Russet potatoes are the top choice due to their high starch content, which results in a golden, crunchy exterior.
-Yukon Gold potatoes are another excellent option, offering a buttery texture with a crisp bite.
+Choosing the right potatoes is essential for achieving perfectly crispy baked chips.
+Russet potatoes are the classic choice thanks to their high starch content, which creates a golden, crunchy exterior.
+Yukon Golds are another great option, delivering a buttery flavor with a satisfying crisp bite.

-To enhance crispiness, cut the potatoes into uniform wedges or fries and soak them in cold water for 30 minutes.
-This helps remove excess starch, leading to a crispier final product.
+For extra crunch, slice the potatoes into even wedges or fries and soak them in cold water for about 30 minutes.
+This step removes excess starch, giving you crispier, more delicious results.

 Alternative Ingredients for Gluten-Free or Low-Carb Versions

-For a healthier twist, swap out regular breadcrumbs with almond flour or crushed pork rinds for a low-carb, gluten-free coating.
-Instead of traditional potatoes, try using sweet potatoes for a nutrient-packed alternative.
+For a healthier spin, replace regular breadcrumbs with almond flour or crushed pork rinds for a low-carb, gluten-free coating.
+Swap classic potatoes with sweet potatoes for a nutrient-rich alternative.

-If you’re on a keto diet, zucchini fries or roasted cauliflower make fantastic substitutes for traditional chips.
-For those avoiding dairy, an egg wash with olive oil works just as well to help the coating stick.
+On a keto diet?
+Zucchini fries or roasted cauliflower make excellent substitutes for traditional chips.
+And if you’re avoiding dairy, you can skip the milk and use an egg wash with olive oil to help the coating adhere.

-This version places the ingredient table first for easy reference, making it more structured and user-friendly.
-Let me know if you’d like any further refinements!
+This version highlights the ingredient table first for easy reference, keeping the recipe structured and user-friendly.

 Step-by-Step Recipe for Baked Fish and Chips